eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 [Data Retrieval and Efficiency](TODO) section shows how this is more efficient in terms of both network bandwidth and compute resources.

-TODO, explain that we will first show Zarr and then show SAFE?
+The following section will contrast the processes for working with EOPF Zarr versus the SAFE format, showing that Zarr takes less code, time, and downloads less data.

-## EOPF Zarr Example
+## Zarr example

-The following example shows how to access the 60-metre resolution quicklook of a Sentinel-2 mission (TODO -\> what is this exactly)?
-It is explored in more detail in the [previous tutorial](./eopf_zarr.md), which we recommend reviewing first for full context (TODO, link actual example).
-For comparison to an example using SAFE data, we set up `zarr_start` and `zarr_end` to time the data retrieval and visualisation process.
+This example how to access the 60-metre resolution quicklook of a Sentinel-2 mission, explored in more detail [above](#sentinel-2).
+We set up `zarr_start` and `zarr_end` to time the data retrieval and visualisation process, for comparison to the SAFE process later on.

 ``` r
 zarr_start <- Sys.time()